AxlAlm/DontGoToClose/README.md

 ## TODO

-- fix so that start and goal is not "locked" in when generating a random map
+- fix so that start and goal is not spawned inside a wall when generating a map
-- fix bug where start and end end up in a wall
-- add A*